 - Shadow Ball is Drifblim's best STAB.

-- Hidden Power Fighting gives you a perfect coverage alongside Shadow Ball and allows you to hit Regirock, Cradily, Magneton, Lickilicky, Regice and Dark-types not named Skuntank super effectively.
+- Hidden Power Fighting gives you a perfect coverage alongside Shadow Ball and allows you to hit Regirock, Cradily, Magneton, Lickilicky, Regice and Dark-types not named Skuntank super effectively in particular.

 - Hidden Power Ground is an appealing option since it 2HKOs Skuntank even unboosted, but leaves you completely walled by Dodrio and much more vulnerable to other Dark-types, namely Shiftry and Cacturne.